kriersd/tekton1/README.md

 > **How to rebase your master in GIT - In case you added files you didn't want to add and it's it the history.**

 > [https://tecadmin.net/delete-commit-history-in-github/](https://tecadmin.net/delete-commit-history-in-github/)

+**Common Problems**

+* Ran into errors with the BUILD (within Buildah on the tekton pipeline) - The Build Step seems to hit a permission problem.
+Below is the error message I see in the Tekton Pipleline logs for the build step.

+	**STEP 5: COPY**. *.error building at STEP "COPY . .": error copying "/workspace/tekton1-git" to "/var/lib/containers/storage/overlay/c495ced1e80c26b3dab3467b01326807dc457f16f5f3aa8a1fa21a220ae9c8ac/merged/usr/src/app": Error processing tar file(exit status 1): permission denied*

+	To resolve this, I had to add the node_modules directory to the .gitignore file.
+There seems to be a tar file in that directory that the Buildah builder can't handle.